Becoming a Good Relative

 Why to Buy: This book is for white Americans who care about transforming the current social and environmental crises.
 It is for those who became sensitized during the racial justice uprisings of 2020.
 Readers who purchased Robin DiAngelo’s White Fragility, Ibram X Kendi’s How to be an Antiracist, and Ijeoma Oluo’s So You Want to Talk About Race in the months following the murder of George Floyd followed an urgent, collective impulse that has been trying to reawaken since the civil rights movement.
 During 2020, multitudes of white Americans became outraged about the racial terror People of Color have been experiencing for a long time.
 After protesting in the streets and reading the aforementioned titles, however, many felt overwhelmed, hopeless, and unsure how to move forward.
 Becoming a Good Relative offers a remedy for the debilitating shame that can overtake white Americans when we face systemic white supremacy.

 This book is for Americans who give.
 In 2021, individuals directed $327 billion toward charitable giving.
 Sixty-seven percent of the philanthropic gifts in the United States came from individuals in 2021, primarily those of modest income levels.
 Becoming a Good Relative is for those who regularly make small-scale contributions, adding up to tremendous impact.
-I offer this audience a warm invitation to consider how history can inform their giving, contributing to increased environmental and social wellbeing.
-Because this memoir includes my stories of wealth redistribution, it also speaks to those who have access to wealth and institutional philanthropic networks.
+The author invites this audience to consider how history can inform their giving, contributing to increased environmental and social wellbeing.
+Because this memoir includes Giovale’s personal stories of wealth redistribution, it also speaks to those who have access to wealth and institutional philanthropic networks.
 Book clubs seeking personal stories and practical steps for decolonization, earth-based spirituality, and ancestral healing will appreciate this book as well.

-Keywords: human rights; environmental justice; white fragility; healing; ancestral legacies; Indigenous; African American; relational philanthropy; community organizing; grassroots; sacred sites; memoir; colonization; enslaved people; Black Americans; ancestral memory; LandBack
+Keywords: human rights; environmental justice; white fragility; healing; ancestral legacies; Indigenous; African American; relational philanthropy; community organizing; grassroots; sacred sites; memoir; colonization; enslaved people; Black Americans; ancestral memory; LandBack; reparations; decolonization

 Special requirements for Academics: Sociology courses; political science; Indigenous and African American studies.
 The author has extensive experience as a public speaker and will speak at colleges and universities.